-- It can sometimes lead to mismanagement which can further lead to some serious and adverse problems for an organization.
+- It can sometimes lead to mismanagement, which can further lead to some severe and adverse problems for an organization.

-This mechanism is very effective for organizations as it helps them in regulating and controlling the costs that are involved in a particular project.
+This mechanism is beneficial for organizations as it helps them in regulating and controlling the costs that are involved in a particular project.
 It can also be taken into use by users for determining if the project in question is financially viable or not.
-This mechanism also helps in enhancing the creditworthiness of an organization and also contributes to the prosperity, wellness and economic stability of the overall industry.
+This mechanism also helps in enhancing the creditworthiness of an organization and also contributes to the prosperity, wellness, and economic stability of the overall industry.